Saspian/online-voting/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### `About this website`
+This is a simple mockup website made for a upcoming program called ICT meetupv6.0.
+Student group/individuals can upload there project details from the home page following instructions then submitted projects are open for voting.
+A user doesn't need account to submit a project but need one to vote a project, you can create an account clicking sign up button.
+This project is mobile friendly

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>